SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/commands/cmd-readme.md

 -2 High effort, low certainty of payoff

 SCORE INTERPRETATION:
-8-10: 🔥 High Priority — Act on this soon
+8-10: ðŸ”¥ High Priority â€” Act on this soon
-5-7:  ✅ Worth Filing — Reference for future
+5-7:  âœ… Worth Filing â€” Reference for future
-3-4:  🤔 Maybe — Skim and decide
+3-4:  ðŸ¤” Maybe â€” Skim and decide
-1-2:  ❌ Skip — Not worth your time
+1-2:  âŒ Skip â€” Not worth your time
 ```

 ### Phase 6: Output